Superrehtard/old_diaspora_wiki/Init-script-for-diaspora.md

 This is a first attempt at an init script for diaspora.
 Additions/corrections welcomed.

+I wrote a new script in bash with a helper in python.
+I copied the helper to the /usr/bin directory and you can call it from any where.

 The pkg directory contains corresponding scripts  for Fedora and Ubuntu which handles all services (thin, redis, websocket and rake resque:work ATM)

 ```bash